truelyyours/RTFD/tryhackme/CyberLens.md

 ```

 Nothing much directly so we move on to `GoBuster`.
 Do some path traversal and see if we can find and access any files.
+`gobuster dir -w /usr/share/wordlists/dirb/common.txt -u http://10.201.76.93 -e`

+This will give us a lot of interesting stuff.
+More importantly it give us paths such as `/images`, `/js` and `/css`.
+I think the `/js` would be interesting. `/images` shows images that are being used across the website.

+`http://10.201.76.93/js/image-extractor.js` here, you can see that there is port **61777** and pat `/meta` that is being used internally.
+Accessing this gives you a Apache 1.7 Tika server!
+Boom.
+Now let's see if there is any security vulnerability for this version of Apache server!